-Security forces kill seven in southern Iraq as protests continue: sources
+Security forces kill nine in Iraq protests

 More than 50 others were wounded, mainly by live bullets and tear gas canisters, in clashes in the city, they added.

-Two people were killed and over 70 wounded when security forces used live fire to disperse protesters near the country’s main Gulf port of Umm Qasr near Basra, police and medical sources said.
+Three people were killed and around 90 wounded near the Gulf port of Umm Qasr near Basra when security forces used live fire to disperse protesters, police and medical sources said.

-The protesters had gathered to demand security forces open roads around the port town.
-Authorities have blocked the roads to try to prevent protesters from reaching the port’s entrance.
+The protesters had gathered to demand security forces open roads that authorities have blocked to try to prevent protesters from reaching the port’s entrance.

 Umm Qasr is Iraq’s largest commodities port, taking in grain, vegetable oils and sugar shipments that feed a country largely dependent on imported food.

-In Baghdad, one protester was killed during overnight demonstrations in al-Rasheed street in the city center when police used live fire to disperse protesters, police and medical sources said.
+In Baghdad, two protesters were killed during overnight demonstrations in central al-Rasheed street when police used live fire to disperse protesters, police and medical sources said.

 Protests flared anew on Sunday on the street when security forces used live fire and tear gas to prevent protesters from trying to reach the road leading to the central bank.
 At least 15 protesters were wounded, police and medical sources said.